dnbt777/EasyModularScripts/README.md

 ### speed up coding w LLMs
 #### multicoder

-Multicoder allows you to quickly create/edit multi-file projects with LLMs.
+Multicoder allows you to quickly create/edit multi-file projects with LLMs, all inside your terminal

 It has (simple) local version control and frictionless commands to manage the state (for backups and managing multiple generations)